ragibson/levy-stable-benchmarks/README.md

 TODO: large_monte_carlo?

+##### The literature is very inconsistent/fragmented with respect to parameterizing stable distributions.
+Are you sure the libraries are actually consistent in their calculations here?

+TODO: Mark Veillette says this well:

+> One of the most frustrating issues in dealing with alpha-stable distribtuions is that its parameterization is not consistent across the literature (there are over half a dozen parameterizations). [...]
+The most common way to specify a parameterization is to look at the characteristic function of the alpha-stable random variable.
+>
+> One further annoyance is that the names of the 4 parameters are also inconsistent. [...]
+The letters alpha and beta are used almost everywhere you look, while the other two parameters are almost always different.

+TODO: will probably need to add tests to prove our transformations are good

 ##### pylevy_miotto appears somewhat accurate in practice.
 Why does it perform so poorly in this benchmark?

 TODO: pylevy_miotto parameter limitations